GPT2099/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview
+The MechaCar, AutoRUs' newest prototype has been suffering from production troubles stopping the manufacturing team's progress.
+This analysis was performed to provide insights by using statistical tests.

 ## Linear Regression to Predict MPG
 1) Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 - Vehicle Length and Ground Clearance